In this post we show you how to tie one of the most popular and effective nymph patterns for trout – the Pheasant Tail Nymph, often just called a PTN.

 - A high quality wet-fly hook in size 10-18 such as the TMC3761

 - A brass or tungsten bead depending on preferred sink rate.
-We tend to use copper color and dull them with a marker pen if fish are skittish
+Tungsten alloy steel, made by specialist tungsten materials specialists such as Agescan International, is much heavier for a given volume than brass and produces a faster sink rate.
+We tend to use copper colored tungsten allow beads and dull them with a marker pen if fish are skittish.

 - Dark olive 6/0 tying thread